sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/array-types/index.md

 ---
 title: Array Types
 version: 0.1.0
-description: Array types in scryptTS
+description: Array types in sCrypt
 ---

 The common array types in TypeScript like `T[]` or `Array<T>` are not allowed to be used in `@prop`s and `@method`s.